 Basin Water Supply is the amount of water available in the basin before any human use occurs.
 This is represented by adding streamflow, surface water consumptive use, and streamflow depletions caused by groundwater pumping.
-This supply fluctuates according to wet and dry years and also varies throughout the year outweigh the supplies in most years.
-This means that there times when the supplies are not adequate to meet all the demands.
+This supply fluctuates according to wet and dry years and also vary throughout the year.

-Total demand includes surface water and groundwater demands for irrigation and municipal and industrial uses, net surface water loss (also called canal seepage), and non-consumptive demands such as instream flows or hydropower.
+Total demand includes surface water and groundwater demands for irrigation and municipal and industrial uses, net surface water loss (also called canal seepage) and non-consumptive demands such as instream flows or hydropower.
 These demands vary throughout the year.

-Figures 10 and 11 below show the basin water supply and total demands for the period of 1988-2012 for the entire Upper Platte Basin, upstream from Odessa, NE.
+Figures 11-13 below, show the basin water supply and total demands for the period of 1988-2012 for the entire Upper Platte River Basin as a whole.
 Each component of the supply and demand is shown on the charts.
-The final chart (Figure 12) shows the annual balance, which is the supply minus the demand.
-When all demands in the basin are considered, the demands
+The final chart (Figure 13) shows the annual balance, which is the supply minus the demand.
+When all demands in the basin are considered, the demands outweigh the supplies in most years.
+This means that there are times when the supplies are not adequate to meet all the demands.

-Figure 10.
-Upper Platte River Basin Annual Basin-Wide Water Supply before any human use occurs
+Figure 11.
+Upper Platte River Basin annual basin-wide water supply before any human use occurs.